State Street Institutional

 RiskAppetite

-The State Street Risk Appetite Index fell to -0.09 in December, breaking the four consecutive months of risk seeking activity seen previously.
+The State Street Risk Appetite Index rose to 0.36 in January, resuming the risk seeking activity seen previously before the pause in December.